KarrLab/obj_tables/docs/migration.rst

 *Data repo*\ s contain just one type of configuration file (Table 2):

-.. todo: auto table & section references
+.. todo: use table auto references for the tables

 * A *data-schema migration configuration* file details the migration of a set of data files in the data repo.